bennypi/uarm-in-gazebo/README.md

 launch_simulation.zsh
 ```

-Now you can use `uarm_pub` to send commands to the uarm.
+Now you can use `UarmPub` to send commands to the uarm.
 It's possible to send an angle in radian to a specific joint:
 ```
-build/uarm_pub joint_name angle
+build/UarmPub joint_name angle
 ```
 Controllable joints are *left_base_shoulder_joint*, *left_base_arm_joint* and *center_table_mount*.
-Alternatively you can give the `uarm_pub` a specific pose that the uarm should take:
+Alternatively you can give the `UarmPub` a specific pose that the uarm should take:
 ```
-build/uarm_pub pose
+build/UarmPub pose
 ```
 At the moment the only available pose is *home_pose* which gives all three joints the angle 0.